Sometimes, the ads your brand doesn’t send are just as important as the ads it does.

 This scenario (or a version of it) plays out all the time.
 Eighty-eight percent of consumers receive ads for products they’ve already purchased, according to a recent survey of U.S. digital shoppers.
 Blame the glacial pace of legacy data onboarders: Some vendors require between five and seven days to upload offline customer data to the online environment to match with digital identifiers… which explains why so many brands are still inundating customers five to seven days later (or even longer) with pointless ads for products they already purchased.

 The contextually relevant experiences that customers demand hinge on understanding and meeting their needs at that precise moment.
-And whether it’s passing along a promotional offer or product recommendation based on that consumer’s established interests and preferences, or shutting up and suppressing messages that don’t matter to her at all, onboarding and activating customer data in real time is the only way to know for certain what she wants — and how to act accordingly.
+And whether it’s passing along a promotional offer or product recommendation based on that consumer’s established interests and preferences, or shutting up and suppressing messages that don’t matter to her at all, real-time marketing, enabled by onboarding and activating customer data in the moment, is the only way to know for certain what she wants — and how to act accordingly.

 With real-time data onboarding — the foundation of persistent identity resolution across devices and channels — a retailer knows instantly when a shopper buys a new bicycle (or a new couch, or a new lawnmower, or a new anything), meaning there’s no risk of disrupting and compromising the customer experience with redundant retargeting or outdated, irrelevant messaging.
 A brand can respond to the latest customer activity and behavioral cues by immediately suppressing ads that miss the mark in favor of activating ads that resonate (for example, an email displaying highly rated cycling accessories).